 Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

+Over the last two decades, Wi-Fi has transformed connectivity with more than 15 billion installed devices in the world.
 Such a broad and pervasive installed base, along with its throughput capabilities and native IP capabilities, makes Wi-Fi an attractive protocol for IoT wireless applications.
-However, a key limitation of most Wi-Fi based IoT systems is high power consumption.
-As Wi-Fi was primarily designed to optimize bandwidth, using traditional Wi-Fi in power constrained battery powered applications can be a significant challenge.
-This whitepaper discusses the factors contributing to Wi- Fi power consumption, different power saving modes, as well as design and hardware considerations for optimizing power consumption and extending battery life in IoT devices.
+However, a key limitation of most Wi-Fi-based IoT systems is high power consumption.
+Because Wi-Fi was primarily designed to optimize bandwidth, using traditional Wi-Fi in power constrained battery-powered applications can be a significant challenge.
+This white paper discusses the factors contributing to Wi- Fi power consumption, different power saving modes, as well as design and hardware considerations for optimizing power consumption and extending battery life in IoT devices.

 There are multiple flavors of Wi-Fi based on different IEEE standards.
 These typically operate on the 2.4 and 5 GHz bands, with a multitude of modulation schemes.
 The maximum data rates range from single digit Mbps to hundreds of Mbps, depending on the antenna configuration and the modulation scheme employed.
 Before developers can understand best practices for optimizing power consumption and system efficiency, they must first understand the different Wi-Fi technologies and why certain ones have advantages for power-constrained devices.